sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ```

-The assert equals operator `<=>` will compare two values and throw an exception if they are not the same.

-It's important to note that all values in DollarScript are immutable - that means if you wish to change the value of a variable you *must* __reassign__ a new value to the variable.
+> It's important to note that all values in Dollar are immutable - that means if you wish to change the value of a variable you *must* __reassign__ a new value to the variable.
 For example `v++` would return the value of `v+1` it does not increment v.
 If however you want to assign a constant value, one that is both immutable and cannot be reassigned, just use the `const` modifier at the variable assignment (this does not make sense for declarations, so is only available on assignments).

 ```dollar
 const MEDIUM = 23
 // MEDIUM= 4 would now produce an error
 ```

 So `:=` supports the full reactive behaviour of Dollar, i.e. it is a declaration not a value assignment, and `=` is used to nail down a particular value or reduce the reactive behaviour.
-Later we'll come across the fix operator `&` which instructs DollarScript to fix a value completely .
+Later we'll come across the fix operator `&` which instructs Dollar to fix a value completely .
 More on that later.

 ###Blocks

 ####Line Block
-DollarScript supports several block types, the first is the 'line block' a line block lies between `{` and `}` and is separated by either newlines or `;` characters.
+Dollar supports several block types, the first is the 'line block' a line block lies between `{` and `}` and is separated by either newlines or `;` characters.

 ```dollar